aminelah0/attention-meter/README.md

 ## Video of Final Project Presentation

-For more information, please refer to our project presentation video: <video_link>
+For more information, please refer to our project presentation video: https://youtu.be/MS5pu9YHVzk